ryangleason82/ML-CarMPGPredictor/README.md

 - Are both slopes very small?
 If so, we are done.
 - Multiply both slopes by learning rate
 - Subtract results from "b" and "m"

+### Custom Learning Rate Optimizer

+- With every iteration of GD, calculate the exact value of MSE and store it
+- After running an iteration of GD, look at the current MSE and the old MSE
+- If the MSE went _up_ then we did a bad update, so divide learning rate by 2
+- If the MSE went _down_ then we are going in the right direction!
+Increase LR by 5%